chrper80/Code-institute_milestone-project_nr4/README.md

 ### Content

-I integrated the Stripe API following [this tutorial](https://stripe.com/docs/checkout/integration-builder) and using the code from there.
+I integrated the Stripe API following [this tutorial](https://stripe.com/docs/checkout/integration-builder) and using the code from there with just minor changes to fit Django.

 All icons come from [Font Awsome](https://fontawesome.com/)